Heidi Ferrer

 Heidi Ferrer (May 28, 1970 – May 26, 2021) was an American screenwriter who worked on Dawson's Creek, The Hottie and the Nottie, and Princess.
-She died by suicide after an ongoing battle with COVID-19.
+She died by suicide after a 13-month battle with Long Covid which she developed after an asymptomatic infection with Sars-CoV-2.
 Following her death her organs were determined to be suitable for organ donation, despite her family's concern about the use of her organs.
+She was married to director/director Nick Güthe.